GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     GENERATED ALWAYS AS (to_tsvector('english', name || LEFT(opinion, 8000))) STORED;
     ```

-1. We will perform a full-text search on the listings table to find entries that have a phrase `"Water leaking into the apartment from the floor above."`.
+1. We will perform a full-text search on the listings table to find entries that have a phrase <code spellcheck="false">"Water leaking into the apartment from the floor above."</code>.
 It falls short returning only 1 result. <code spellcheck="false">websearch_to_tsquery</code>

     ```sql
     SELECT id, name, opinion